THE SECRETS OF THE FBI

 How the CIA Won and Lost the Most Important KGB Spy Ever to Defect to the U.S.

-What is stunning about Escape from the CIA is the exhaustive reporting and the immediacy of it: We are there...A book you won't want to miss....a must. .—Detroit Free Press
+What is stunning about Escape from the CIA is the exhaustive reporting and the immediacy of it: We are there...A book you won't want to miss....—Detroit Free Press

 THE SPY IN THE RUSSIAN CLUB